According to Luke chapter 3, Jesus was thirty years old when He was baptized by John the Baptist and began His ministry.

 As Jesus began His ministry, He went to see His cousin John in the wilderness to be baptized by Him.
-Though we read the account in three Gospels, Jesus wasn’t baptized twice.
+Though we read the account in three Gospels, Jesus wasn’t baptized twice (though some followers from Ephesus were baptized twice).
 But if you were baptized before following Him, you might consider being baptized twice.

 Jesus is Baptized by John

 The scene of Jesus’ baptism is captured in three of the four Gospels.
 Jesus submits Himself to the Father’s will and humbles Himself before His cousin John in baptism.
 The picture is beautiful:

 When all the people were being baptized, Jesus was baptized too.
 And as he was praying, heaven was opened and the Holy Spirit descended on him in bodily form like a dove.
 And a voice came from heaven: “You are my Son, whom I love; with you I am well pleased.”Luke 3:21-22 (NIV)

 We see the Holy Spirit descend on Him in baptism, and the voice of the Father declaring His love over the Son.
 The Holy Spirit is depicted as a white dove – potentially one of Jesus’ favorite colors.

 Jesus is Thirty When He is Baptized and Begins His Ministry